Skip to content

 Hello world component/directive

-Types of Directives:
+Types of Directives in Angular:

 1. Component